dmbaker90/davidmbaker.dev/_drafts/breaking-news-bot-part3.md

 * Forbes appears to have RSS feeds that haven't been updated in ages
 * USA today includes clutter in their feeds.
 Just "News Items" that link to their categories
 * The Atlantic includes their entire article in the rss feed, not just the description and a link.
 That's especially weird since they have a paywall
+* Bloomberg straight up deliberately removed their RSS feeds
+* APNews doesn't have one!

+Mon, 05 Oct 2009 08:00:06 GMT
+Tue, 8 Feb 2022 15:20:02 EST

+I tried to honor Terms of Use when I saw them, for instance telegraph.co.uk does not allow you to aggregate and publish the RSS feed.
+I don't think that makes sense on their part but I removed their feed anway.

+Handy dandy regex I wrote

+Now I can specifically subscribe to http://rssfeeds.detroitnews.com/detroit/nation and not get local Detroit news, which gives me a good source for .center?... material.
+A problem I wrote about earlier

+I actually think that the less well known news outlets have more standardized and working rss feeds.
+My guess is that they are putting more effort into getting their content out there in every possible way, whereas the established sources might not really care about something like a RSS reader.